You really can’t beat a Classic Arrabiata Sauce. Served with Penne and Smoked Sausage, this truly is the perfect mid week family dinner!

 This is a secret weapon in this sauce.
 There’s a notable amount of oil in a classic arrabiata sauce, and in order to combine this with the sauce (instead of it floating to the top and looking greasy) you need some of the water the pasta is cooked in.
 The starch molecules help emulsify the oils and combine them with the sauce, so the flavour of the oil is kept, but the texture is eliminated.
 Win win!

-Process shots: Fry sausage in olive oil until brown (photo 1), add in garlic and chilli flakes (photo 2), stir in your tomato puree then add pasta water (photo 3), add the remainder of sauce ingredients and simmer (photo 4), add penne (photo 5), stir through parmesan and parsley (photo 6).
+Process shots: Fry sausage in olive oil until brown (photo 1), add in garlic and chilli flakes (photo 2), stir in your tomato puree (photo 3), add the remainder of sauce ingredients and simmer (photo 4), add penne + pasta water (photo 5), stir through parmesan and parsley (photo 6).

 Let the Tomatoes shine!

 Tomato Puree (Tomato Paste in US): It’s really important to fry the tomato puree.
-Tomato puree is actually quite acidic straight out the can, by frying it you actually sweeten it.
+Tomato puree is actually quite acidic straight out of the can, but by frying it, you actually sweeten it.
 It completely changes the flavour and really brings out the most in the puree.

 Chopped Tomatoes: Ensure you grab some good quality tomatoes.
 I actually usually use skinless plum tomatoes and chop them up in the can.
 Plum tomatoes are richer in flavour and slightly sweeter.
 Chopped tomatoes work just fine though.